One of the things we enjoy in the summer here are naturally fermented beverages.

 Water kefir is also known as sugar grains, tibicos, tibi, or Japanese water crystals.
-It is fermented drink made by adding water kefir grains, which are a polysaccharide grain that act as an inoculum, to a mixture of flavoured water, and sugar.
+It is a fermented drink made by adding water kefir grains, which are a polysaccharide grain that acts as an inoculum, to a mixture of flavoured water, and sugar.
 The polysaccharide grains are actually a matrix, created by the bacteria, and acts as a culture for various strains of bacteria and yeast.

 After a few days of anaerobic fermentation at room temperature, you get a sparkling, fruity, acidic, slightly sweet, aromatic fermented drink.
 I brought my most recent batch of grains back from San Francisco, but water kefir grains are available all over the world.
 There is not allot of research on kefir and the real origin of the water kefir grains is unknown.

 Wild Strawberry, Elderflower & Rose Syrup